Georgia Tech men’s tennis takes Coach of the Year and Player of the Year honors

 Charged with building the Georgia Tech tennis program back to the level it was when he was a player, Thorne was named to the newly-created position of Director of Tennis on June 30, 1998, becoming the ninth head coach in Tech men's tennis history.

-The Yellow Jackets have reached the NCAA Championship 10 times in his 16 years at the helm.
-After a two-year absence, the 2010 and 2011 teams reached the second and third rounds of the tournament, respectively, finished fourth in the Atlantic Coast Conference (15-7 record), and posted a combined 39-14 dual match record.
+The Yellow Jackets have reached the NCAA Championship 12 times in his 18 years at the helm, and six of those have advanced past the opening round.
+Tech made it back for the second straight year in 2016 with its best record since 2011 (17-9, 8-4 ACC).
+After a two-year absence, the 2010 and 2011 teams reached the second and third rounds of the tournament, respectively, finished fourth in the Atlantic Coast Conference each time (15-7 record), while posting a combined 39-14 dual match record.

-Over the last three years, Thorne has developed the best doubles player in Tech history, Juan Spir, who advanced to the NCAA Doubles Championship semifinals in 2012 and quarterfinals in 2013 with different partners.
-Spir and Kevin King, Spir's doubles partner for 75 of his Tech-record 103 victories, have played in the NCAA Singles Championship as well, and are now up-and-coming players in the professional ranks.
+Over the last eight years, Thorne has developed two of the best singles players in Tech history, Guillermo Gomez (2008-11) and current rising junior Christopher Eubanks, both of whom earned ACC Player of the Year honors.
+He has also developed two of the best doubles players in Tech history, Juan Spir, who advanced to the NCAA Doubles Championship semifinals in 2012 and quarterfinals in 2013 with different partners.
+Spir and Kevin King, Spir's doubles partner for 75 of his Tech-record 103 victories, played in the NCAA Singles Championship as well.

 Under Thorne's guidance, Tech had at least one ITA All-American every year from 2009-13, and has had at least one All-Atlantic Coast Conference honoree each year since 2008.